 6. His father died in a fight with a family member.

-Ruth’s father, George Herman Ruth Sr., owned a string of Baltimore saloons—the site of one of them is now Oriole Park’s center field—and was tending bar one day in August 1918 when a quarrel broke out between two of his brother-in-laws.
+Ruth’s father, George Herman Ruth Sr., owned a string of Baltimore saloons—the site of one of them is now Oriole Park’s center field—and was tending bar one day in August 1918 when a quarrel broke out between two of his brothers-in-law.
 Ruth began to argue with one of the family members and followed him onto the street where a fight ensued.
 Ruth fell, hit the back of his head and died of a fractured skull.

 7. Ruth once pitched a combined no-hitter without retiring a single batter.

 On June 23, 1917, Ruth took the mound against the Washington Senators and walked the leadoff hitter, Ray Morgan.
 Ruth argued balls and strikes with home plate umpire Brick Owens so vociferously that he was ejected from the game.
 Ruth rushed Owens and threw a punch that struck the back of the umpire’s neck.
 Morgan was then thrown out trying to steal second base, and Ruth’s replacement, Ernie Shore, retired the next 26 batters in order.

 8. He served jail time for being a reckless driver.

 On June 8, 1921, Ruth was arrested in Manhattan for speeding—albeit at 26 miles per hour—for the second time in a month and sentenced to spend the rest of the day in jail.
 Released 45 minutes after the start of that day’s game, Ruth put on his Yankee uniform underneath his suit and sped off with a motorcycle escort in time to play for the Yankees.